cratera/papers-game/LEARNINGS.md

 - If 1st time create manually a `/dist` in the root project.
 - If 1st time, connect firebase target (similar to git setupstream): `firebase target:apply hosting native papers-native`

-# OTA update:
+### OTA update

-## A single command does it all.
+A single command does it all.
 Under the wood it:

 - Sets the Sentry auth token
 - Run turtle ios to ensure all's fine